astrolabsoftware/grafink/README.md

   basePath = "/test/base/path"
   // Format of the data to read
   format = "parquet"
-  // Columns to keep when reading the data, since we migt not be interested in all the data keepCols = ["objectId", "schemavsn", "publisher", "fink_broker_version", "fink_science_version", "candidate", "cdsxmatch", "rfscore", "snnscore", "roid"]
+  // Columns to keep when reading the data, since we might not be interested in all the data keepCols = ["objectId", "schemavsn", "publisher", "fink_broker_version", "fink_science_version", "candidate", "cdsxmatch", "rfscore", "snn_snia_vs_nonia", "roid"]
   // Renames a few columns after reading, to simplify processing keepColsRenamed =
     [ { "f": "mulens.class_1", "t": "mulens_class_1" },